milky2028/web-components/README.md

 - Custom build process.
 React does not formally support web components, beyond the fact that you can attach React to any DOM node.
 This requires a custom build process, which I did with Rollup.
 The Angular library itself and many other popular packages are built with Rollup.
 Rollup is extremely easy to use compared to Webpack.
 A custom build process offers infinite customizability, but must be maintained, so this can be seen as both a pro and a con.
 A custom build process is a project that can never die or go into maintenance since we maintain it.

+- Supported by Facebook.
+This is a draw because large corporate support seems like a pro as first glance, until you realize that large companies can more readily make sweeping changes on a dime that can compromise a project's viability.
+For examples, see React's licensing crisis or the fallout from Angular 1 moving to TypeScript in Angular 2.

 Cons

 - Unfamiliar.
 New syntax would have to be learned and new methodogies understood.